 Knative is a Kubernetes-based framework for serverless applications.
-The main objective of Knative is to establish a cloud-native and cross-platform orchestration standard for serverless applications.
+Knative is designed to create a cloud-native, cross-platform orchestration standard for serverless applications.
 Knative implements this standard by integrating the creation of containers (or functions), workload management (automatic scaling), and event models.

 Developers of serverless applications can call the native Kubernetes API to deploy serverless applications based on Knative.